-Ozone can be good or bad – depending on where it is.
-The good ozone occurs 10 to 30 miles above the earth and protects us from harmful ultraviolet rays from the sun.
+Ozone can be good or bad ... depending on where it is.
+The good ozone exists 10-30 miles above the earth and protects us from harmful ultraviolet rays from the sun.
 Bad ozone occurs at ground level and is produced in numerous ways, including auto exhaust, solvents, natural sources and unfortunately, air cleaners.
 Ozone is the main constituent of smog.

 While it is true that air cleaners that use ozone are capable of removing odors as unpleasant as skunk, you may be putting your lungs at risk.
 Breathing ozone can cause coughing, allergies, and asthma attacks, and it generally irritates the throat and lungs.

 Dr. Christine Rogers, professor at the University of Massachusetts Amherst, is a specialist in indoor and outdoor pollution.
-“Ozone is not a good thing for human lungs,” said Rogers.
-“And there is nothing magic about those public health levels you hear about,” she added.
+“Ozone is not a good thing for human lungs,” cautions Rogers.
+“And there is nothing magic about those public health levels you hear about."

-Rogers said that the use of air cleaners -- also referred to as energized or activated oxygen cleaners or pure air devices -- and the amount of ozone you might be exposed to varies depending on what setting is used, the size of the room, and “how leaky your house is – how much air is coming in to dilute the ozone.”
+Rogers explains that the amount of ozone you might be exposed from using air cleaners -- also referred to as energized or activated oxygen cleaners or pure air devices -- varies depending on what setting is used, the size of the room, and “how leaky your house is – how much air is coming in to dilute the ozone.”

 Ozone is formed as a chemical reaction between three oxygen atoms and either oxides of nitrogen or volatile organic compounds (VOCs) in the presence of sunlight.
-While that may sound complicated, it’s important to know if you have an air cleaner that produces ozone.
-For example, if you have an air cleaner set to low in a very large, well-ventilated room, you may not experience much effect from the ozone.
-However, according to studies by the Environmental Protection Agency, add a new carpet to the same room, or use paint or solvent that has a high amount of VOCs, and you will have a reaction that will produce a much higher level of ozone.
+While that sounds complicated, it’s important to know if you have an ozone-producing air cleaner.
+For example, when your air cleaner is set to low in a very large, well-ventilated room, you may not be affected much by the ozone.
+However, according to Environmental Protection Agency studies, add a new carpet to the same room, or use paint or solvent with a large amount of VOCs, and the reaction will produce a much higher level of ozone.

-Ozone also reacts to limonene – the chemical that is used on many cleaning products.
+Ozone also reacts to limonene – a chemical which is used in many cleaning products.
 Naturally, it follows that if you have your air cleaner on a high setting in a small room, you are far more likely to experience ill effects.

-“The damage to lung tissue from ozone makes it look like Swiss cheese,” said Rogers.
+“The damage to lung tissue from ozone makes it look like Swiss cheese,” warns Rogers.